What counts as income for sponsoring my parents and grandparents?

 - payments from the Government of Canada under a resettlement assistance program

-Income that does count toward your total income (as long as it’s reported on your NOA):
+These income sources will count toward your total income (as long as they’re reported on your NOA):

 - Employment Insurance special benefits, such as maternity and parental benefits

-- any Employment Insurance earnings for the 2020 tax year
+- any Employment Insurance earnings for the 2020 and 2021 tax years only

 - Canada Emergency Response Benefit